endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 The IHME's COVID-19 forecasting model dashboard overstates the precision of the model's projections.
 This does a <mark>disservice to planners and to the public</mark> by encouraging them to look at the model as a crystal ball with a precise answer, when it really is forecasting a <mark>wide range of possible outcomes</mark>.
 The report designers on the modeling teams and journalists could both <mark>serve the public better</mark> by stating the forecast results more carefully.

-<markDon't focus too much on the center line</mark> of the IHME forecast charts, any more than you would assume that a hurricane will follow the center line on the NHC hurricane forecast cone images.
+<mark>Don't focus too much on the center line</mark> of the IHME forecast charts, any more than you would assume that a hurricane will follow the center line on the NHC hurricane forecast cone images.

 <h2>References</h2>